Beamforming Design with Partial Channel Estimation and Feedback for FDD RIS-Assisted Systems

 \subsection{Angle Reciprocity for FDD RIS-assisted Systems}

-It is observed that only the signal components which physically reverse uplink propagation paths can be transmitted in the downlink for traditional FDD communication systems \cite{FB_Pathsel_Shim_ICC_2019}.
-Hence, when the carrier frequencies between downlink and uplink channels do not differ too much, although their PGIs differ from each other, uplink PAI and downlink PAI are fairly similar, this phenomenon is often called angle reciprocity \cite{FB_Pathsel_Shim_ICC_2019}.
-However, the introduction of RIS between BS and UE raises a question: are the uplink PAI and downlink PAI still similar?
-Fortunately, it can be proven that angle reciprocity still holds for the RIS-assisted wireless communications \cite{Reciprocity_RIS_JinShi_IEEEWC_2021}.
-Therefore, BS can estimate the uplink PAI by using the pilot signals sent from UE, and then exploit the estimated PAI for the downlink beamforming design according to the angle reciprocity.
+It is observed that only the signal components which physically reverse uplink propagation paths can be transmitted in the downlink for FDD communication systems \cite{FB_Pathsel_Shim_ICC_2019}.
+Hence, when the carrier frequencies between downlink and uplink channels do not differ too much (typically less than a few GHz), although their PGIs differ from each other, uplink PAI and downlink PAI are fairly similar.
+This phenomenon is referred to as the angle reciprocity \cite{FB_Pathsel_Shim_ICC_2019}.
+In addition, the introduction of commonly designed and fabricated RISs does not impair the angle reciprocity between the uplink and downlink channels, which has been demonstrated through experimental results under different conditions \cite{Reciprocity_RIS_JinShi_IEEEWC_2021,Reciprocity_RIS_JinShi_TAP_2022}.
+Therefore, BS can estimate the uplink PAI using the pilot signals sent from UE, and then exploit the estimated PAI for the downlink beamforming design according to the angle reciprocity in FDD RIS-assisted systems \cite{FDDRIS_Tracking_TVT_2021}.
 In addition, channel estimation problems for the RIS-assisted systems have been widely studied (see, e.g. \cite{CE_RIS_YuWei_ArXiv_2019,CE_RIS_ADMM_AiBo_Lett_2021,CE_RIS_DaiLinglong_Lett_2021,CE_CS_WangPeilian_Lett_2020}).
 Although many of them consider the TDD mode, the estimators can be easily extended or effectively applied to the acquisition of PAI at BS for the FDD mode \cite{FDDFB_RIS_DaiLinglong_TCOM_2021,Xing_Wideband_MIMO}.
-For example, according to the CS-based scheme in \cite{CE_CS_WangPeilian_Lett_2020}, the positions of cascaded paths can be calculated in the angular quantization grid, and then the estimate of PAI is acquired.
+For example, the PAI (including AoAs and AoDs) is quantized into the two-dimensional discrete angular grids in \cite{CE_CS_WangPeilian_Lett_2020}, and then the CS-based technique is used to estimate the positions of non-zero elements in the grids \cite{CE_CS_WangPeilian_Lett_2020}.